ISLANDS: Non-Places Game Cover

 • “The sounds and 'music' are fine, but nothing special.”

 The humor in the game is characterized by a quirky and subtle charm, blending beautifully with its surreal and eerie atmosphere.
-Players find it thought-provoking and curiosity-provoking, enhancing the overall experience with a unique sense of beauty and humor.
+Players find it to be thought-provoking and curiosity-provoking, enhancing the overall experience with a unique blend of beauty and humor.

 • “These scenes have a lovely sense of simple beauty combined with a quirky sort of subtle humor.”